nordigen/nordigen-php/example/README.md

 ## Set-up
 ---
 You'll need to get your `SECRET_ID` and `SECRET_KEY` from the [Nordigen's Open Banking Portal](https://ob.nordigen.com/).
-Add secrets to `.env` file or pass secrets as a string to `app/Providers/AppServiceProvider.php` to `NordigenService`.
+Create  `.env` file and add secrets to the file or pass secrets as a string to `app/Providers/AppServiceProvider.php` to `NordigenService`.
+Generate encryption APP_KEY if you don't have one `php artisan key:generate`

 To initialize session with a bank, you have to specify `country` (a two-letter country code) and specify your `redirectUrl`.